nussisthebaum/DATA119-Labs/README.md

   + To practice data cleaning skills, including selecting columns, identifying and removing unusual values, and maintaining a tidy dataset.
   + To practice calculating summary statistics.
   + To practice making data visualizations, such as histograms and scatterplots.
+* Lab 2: Correlation and Simple Linear Regression
+  + To continue practicing making data visualizations.
+  + To familiarize yourself with Pearson’s correlation coefficient $R$.
+  + To practice writing functions.
+  + To practice calculating linear regression estimates.

 ## Extra Resources: